 Chemical structure database of over 26 million compounds.
 Search to find property data and spectra, with sources included.

 find the data you need by searching Google, but note the source.
 Is this a journal article or someone's webpage?
+Because these are popular physical chemistry experiments, you may find as many college lab assignments as you will articles on these topics (though the lab assignments may cite some of the key articles and books as well).
 You can also try Google Scholar

 Property Data - Print Resources

 We still have a lot of property data handbooks in the library, including classic titles like Molecular Spectra and Molecular Structure (volume 4 has v00 values, for example).